ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 #### New Features

+##### AsyncAPI Tool

+- Ballerina AsyncAPI tooling will make it easy for you to start the development of an event API documented in an AsyncAPI contract in Ballerina by generating Ballerina service and listener skeletons.
+Ballerina Swan Lake supports the AsyncAPI Specification version 2.x.
+For more information, see [Ballerina AsyncAPI support](http://ballerina.io/learn/ballerina-asyncapi-support) and [AsyncAPI CLI documentation](http://ballerina.io/learn/cli-documentation/asyncapi/#asyncapi-to-ballerina).

 ##### GraphQL Tool

 - Introduced the Ballerina GraphQL tool, which will make it easy for you to generate a client in Ballerina given the GraphQL schema (SDL) and GraphQL queries.
 Ballerina Swan Lake supports the GraphQL specification [October 2021 edition](https://spec.graphql.org/October2021/).
 For more details, see [graphql-tools](https://github.com/ballerina-platform/graphql-tools/blob/main/README.md).